eskdale/pi-touchscreen-dimmer/README.md

 display on all the time, then turning off the backlight or dimming it while not in use can dramatically increase the life of the backlight and save power.

-This work is based on the original by Timothy Hollabaugh https://github.com/timothyhollabaugh/pi-touchscreen-timeout.git and the changes kindly done by Dougie Lawson https://github.com/DougieLawson/backlight_dimmer.git This readme is an edited version of Dougie's readme with applicable changes
+This work is based on the original by Timothy Hollabaugh https://github.com/timothyhollabaugh/pi-touchscreen-timeout.git and the a lot of changes kindly done by Dougie Lawson https://github.com/DougieLawson/backlight_dimmer.git This readme is an edited version of Dougie's readme (originally by Timothy) with applicable changes

 Pi-Touchscreen-Dimmer will transparently dim or turn off the display backlight after there has been no input for a specifed timeout, independent of anything using the display